-If you’re a musician or an aspiring musician whose passing through Cusco, don’t miss out on the opportunity to visit the city’s luthiers.
+If you’re a musician or an aspiring musician who’s passing through Cusco, don’t miss out on the opportunity to visit the city’s luthiers.
 Instrument makers in Cusco are among the most skilled on the continent.
 Here’s an insider’s perspective on this fascinating industry.

 On the first impression, this street doesn’t seem much different than others in the neighborhood, but if you decide to poke your head into one of the many dozens of shops, you’ll likely to find dark and workspaces cluttered with slabs of wood, piles of sawdust, carpentry tools, and various stages of completion.

 It’s also likely that you’ll find a packed shop of Andean musicians in the middle of a jam session.
 Welcome to Cusco’s neighborhood of artisan luthiers.
 If you’re in the hunt for a great instrument at a great price, then you’ve come to the right place.

 This artful tradition that goes back many generations

 When you talk to many luthiers of Cusco about their work, you’ll sense the deep pride that they have in their work.
 Most consider themselves to be artists, just as much as the musicians who play the instruments that they build.

 As Luise Tunquipa, owner of Instrumentos Tunquipa told me, “It’s more art than anything.
 I can invest my energy into making a beautiful instrument for the love of making a piece of art.
 What I want to do is make great instruments.
 It’s not to make money and throw things together.
 Everything we make goes for providing our families and making a basic living. “

 Another luthier, Gonzalas Toronto, explained “I’ve been working on instruments from when my heart started beating.
 My dad made instruments, and in that way, I continue making instruments.
 I play music, and I love art, and so I build instruments.”